Learn the most functional Ways to Grow Lettuce Indoors to have this homegrown, crispy green for your salads and sandwiches year-round!

 6. Use Grow Lights

-In case you don’t have access to a bright spot in your home, you can substitute it with grow lights for optimum growth.
+If you don’t have access to a bright spot in your home, you can substitute it with grow lights for optimum growth.
 This idea is especially helpful for winter growing.
 Moreover, after the setup, you’ll be able to plant lettuce year-round.
 A helpful article on growing lettuce under the grow lights is here to read.

 7. Use a Flower Pot